 The advantages of a content management system include:

-Easy to Use: Content management systems typically have a simple and user-friendly interface and operation method, allowing even users without programming experience to easily create and manage websites.
+Easy to use: Content management systems typically have a simple and user-friendly interface and operation method, allowing even users without programming experience to easily create and manage websites.

-SEO-friendly: Content management systems typically have good SEO optimization features that can help websites achieve better search engine rankings.
+SEO-friendly: Content management systems usually have good SEO optimization features that can help websites achieve better search engine rankings.

 In summary, a content management system is a very convenient and practical tool that can help users easily create and manage websites, realizing their website dreams.